 Is ‘Someone Great’ really that great?

-Brand new to Netflix comes the highly anticipated Gina Rodriguez movie Someone Great.
+Netflix released the highly anticipated Gina Rodriguez movie Someone Great in April.
 This was Rodriguez’s chance to break out of her squeaky clean image from her more widely known role of Jane the Virgin.But does Someone Great really do that for the Golden Globe-winning actress?
 It both does and doesn’t.
 Firstly, the characters couldn’t be more different.
 In Someone Great, Gina Rodriguez plays Jenny Young, nearly thirty, in a steady nine-year relationship with Nate, and embarking on a career as a music journalist with Rolling Stone.

 That is, until Nate calls time on the two of them.
 Unwilling to try things long-distance, Jenny finds herself single and on the verge of a move across country.
 So in a bid to cure her broken heart, she enlists her two best friends for a last big night out on the town.